jaaraarkey/first-flutter-app_dice-generator/README.md

 If you'd like to contribute to this project, feel free to fork the repository, make changes, and submit pull requests.
 Refer to the contribution guidelines (if provided) for specific guidelines.

-**License:**

-Specify the license under which your code is distributed (e.g., MIT, Apache).

-**Additional Notes (Optional):**

-- You can include screenshots or GIFs to visually showcase the app.
-- Provide links to helpful resources for further learning on Flutter and Dart.
-- Express your appreciation for any contributions or feedback.

 ![Dice App](https://github.com/jaaraarkey/first-flutter-app_dice-generator/assets/67980130/6a3a70ff-765a-48cc-9348-afbc7c061c9b)